Baby Got Back: Related songs

 In a 2000 interview, Sir Mix-a-Lot reflected, "There's always butt songs.
 Hell, I got the idea sitting up here listening to old Parliament records: Motor Booty Affair.
 Black men like butts.
 That's the bottom line."
 The song is part of a tradition of 1970s–90s African-American music celebrating the female posterior, including "Da Butt", "Rump Shaker", and "Shake Your Groove Thing".

 In 2014, Trinidadian-American rapper Nicki Minaj sampled "Baby Got Back", including some of its verses, for her hit "Anaconda", from the album The Pinkprint.
 The song has been viewed by some as a diss track, in answer to "Baby Got Back".
-Whereas Sir Mix-a-Lot focuses on a woman's body and the pleasure it gives him, Minaj raps from the perspective of the unnamed woman, and shows how she uses her callipygian physique to profit and empower herself.
+Whereas Sir Mix-a-Lot "sings the praises of the Black female body, but his focus remains on the pleasure it provides for the appreciative Black man", Minaj raps from the perspective of the unnamed woman, "giving voice to the woman who profits from her callipygian physique".

 In the Horrible Histories television series, a parody song uses the rhythm and call-and-response structure of "Baby Got Back" to retell the failures of over-ambitious royal flagships: The White Ship (1120), The Mary Rose (1545) and The Vasa (1628).